Murad: [slaps Mills] I DON'T CARE WHAT HE DID!

 - One episode of Kino's Journey had Kino meet a woman and the man she had hired as a guard as they were about to set out on a journey.
 She sat with the man for a while, and learned that he had killed her husband several years ago accidentally while robbing his store, and had been reformed and set free by their justice system, on the condition that he make it up to the woman by mutual agreement.
 It's made clear that his reform and desire to help the woman any way he can in penance for his crime are genuine.
 They part, and later Kino is riding through the woods when she hears a gunshot - it turns out the woman wasn't so big on the penance idea after all.

 - In Samurai Champloo, Jin killed his master Mariya Enshirou in self-defense.
 Try telling that to Mariya's other students, who are hunting for Jin throughout the series to avenge him.
 Particularly notable is Not-So-Harmless Villain Ogura Bunta, who managed to hold his own against Jin when he finally encountered him.
 The shame of his defeat, however, caused Bunta to be Driven to Suicide, according to Jin's Unknown Rival Yukimaru.
 For his part, Yukimaru doesn't care about their master, and just wants to kill Jin to absorb the reputation of the thousand man killer.

-- Kill Bill: Looked at objectively, none of them can be considered good guys considering their careers, but The Brides former crew killed her innocent new family which is reason enough for her to kill them all back.
+- Kill Bill: Looked at objectively, none of them can be considered good guys considering their careers; but The Bride's former crew killed her innocent new family, which is reason enough for her to kill them all back.
 She is in the right for wanting to kill them, she just doesn't see that she is not much better than them.

 Bud: That woman deserves her revenge, and we all deserve to die.
 But then again, so does she.